tskit-dev/msprime/docs/interchange.rst

 be used as simple interchange mechanism for small amounts of data in the `Text file formats`_ section.
 The `Binary interchange`_ section then describes the efficient Python API for table interchange using numpy arrays.
-Finally, we describe the binary format using by msprime to efficiently store tree sequences in the `Tree sequence file format`_ section.
+Finally, we describe the binary format used by msprime to efficiently store tree sequences on disk in the `Tree sequence file format`_ section.

 .. _sec_data_model: